cathrynploehn-NIST/photoshop-tutorials/README.md

 #Photoshop for Beginners
 _by Cathryn Ploehn_

-A tutorial for Photoshop CC beginners with a focus on image manimpulation tools.
+A tutorial for Photoshop CC beginners with a focus on image manipulation tools.

 Source files for the tutorial are in "photoshop file.zip".